Topological insulators and K-theory: Analytical index

 In order to understand Majorana zero modes in a topological insulator, we compare them to Majorana spinors.
-In spin geometry, using the framework of $KR$-homology, one models Majorana spinors by KR-cycles.
-As an analogy, we will give the definition of a $KQ$-cycle of a time reversal invariant Majorana state.
+In spin geometry, one models spinors by $KR$-cycles in the framework of $KR$-homology, which is the dual theory of KR-theory.